gboehl/econpizza/docs/the_yaml.rst

         top10a = jnp.where(jnp.cumsum(dist_sorted_a, axis=0) > .9, a_flat, 0.).sum(0)/a_flat.sum(axis=0)

 Auxiliary equations.
 This again works exactly as for the representative agent model.
 These are executed before the ``equations`` block, and can be used for all sorts of definitions that you may not want to keep track of.
 For heterogeneous agents models, this is a good place to do aggregation.
 Auxiliary equations are also executed subsequently.

+The distribution (``dist``) corresponds to the distribution **at the beginning of the period**, i.e. the distribution from last period.
+This is because the outputs of the decisions stage correspond to the asset holdings (on grid) at the beginning of the period, while the distribution calculated *from* the decision outputs holds for the next period.

 .. code-block::